Ranked bandits in metric spaces: learning optimally diverse rankings over large document collections: Expressiveness of the model

 \subsection{Distributions over user distributions}

 \ASnote{3}{AS: This subsection is new.}

-Let us verify that a distribution over conditionally L-continuous user distributions is conditionally L-continuous.
-Apart from being a natural and desirable property, this result considerably extends the family of user distributions for which we have conditional L-continuity guarantees.
+Let us verify that conditional L-continuity is \emph{robust}, in the sense that any distribution over conditionally L-continuous user distributions is itself conditionally L-continuous.
+This result considerably extends the family of user distributions for which we have conditional L-continuity guarantees.

 \begin{lemma} Let $\P$ be a distribution over countably many user distributions $\P_i$ that are conditionally L-continuous w.r.t. a metric space $(X,\D)$.
 Then $\P$ is conditionally L-continuous w.r.t. $(X,\D)$. \end{lemma}